Skip to Main Content

 Overview

 “Vasectomy is quick and easy.
-While I am doing it, my patients and I talk sports, about their kids and jobs.
-Then, 15 minutes later, we’re done,” says Dr. Honig, who is one of the authors of the national urologic guidelines on vasectomy for physicians.
+While I am doing it, my patients and I talk about sports, their kids, and their jobs.
+Then, 15 minutes later, we’re done,” says Yale Medicine urologist Stanton Honig, MD, director of the Male Reproductive Sexual Health program at Yale and one of the authors of the national urologic guidelines on vasectomy for physicians.

 What is a vasectomy?